 - Extensive international tax case law

-- Sophisticated professional services ecosystem
+- Access to sophisticated professional services ecosystem

 - Established international banking relationships